LIVE MORE LIFE, BE MORE iIrish

 OhioIANews: How was Fialla formed, how long have you been together?

-OhioIANews: Have each of you always been musicians or just started?
+OhioIANews: Have each of you always been musician or just started?

 OhioIANews: What has been your most memorable gig?